 The final thing that amateur bloggers need to understand is that when it comes to blogging, you should be active on social media.
 Your followers may become your first big supporters and subscribers.
 I promote my blog on several social media platforms.
-I put more effort into some more than I do others.
+I put more effort into some platforms than I do on others.
 Figure out which one you enjoy the most and start promoting.

 Follow me on Instagram at My Money Chronicles

 You probably won’t make much money in your first year of blogging.
 There are some people that are doing very well with their sites, like Michelle from Making Sense of Cents or Pat Flynn from Smart Passive Income, but that’s not the norm.
 They have been doing this for years.
 It takes time to make money and build that audience.
 Over the last few years, I’ve seen many new bloggers saying that they are monetized and making 4-5 figures on their sites in only a couple of months.
 Those people are probably lying.
 They use those headlines as clickbait.
 Don’t fall for it.

 If you are a new blogger or if you are considering it, hopefully, you pay attention to the ten things they don’t tell you about blogging.
 They will help you while you are considering if you should continue to blog or not.
 When I first started blogging, I didn’t know how serious blogging was, but I’m glad I started.
 My life has changed for the better.
 Yours could do the same thing.